-“Oftentimes people will focus on the results and easily miss the root cause (of a bottleneck),” said Dane Floyd, president and CEO of Biomass Engineering & Equipment, a division of Veneer Services®.
+“Oftentimes people will focus on the results and easily miss the root cause (of a bottleneck),” said Dane Floyd, president and CEO of Biomass Engineering & Equipment.
 “It happens too easily.
 The general manager is at his desk, and the maintenance manager comes in and complains, ‘This thing is down again.
 This machine is down again.
 This thing is plugged up again.’”
 The result is that the machine gets the attention instead of the cause of the problem.

 Addressing bottlenecks isn’t just about machines.
 It has to do with buffers, accumulation, fixing significant bottleneck issues, and planning for bottlenecks, as all systems have bottlenecks—different processes in the systems have different capacities.
 One process will inevitably be slowest.

 People so often get it wrong when it comes to identifying bottlenecks because they focus on fixing the immediate problem.
 “And as soon as the problem at hand is solved and the plant is running again, there’s not the proper amount of attention at the root cause,” said Dane.

 Dane provided this example: say a pipe from a blower to a silo keeps plugging up.
 The maintenance crew or manager will focus on this step in the system and think the pipe or the fan is too small; the pipe or the fan is the cause of the problem.